Lysander: Death

 The Spartans arranged for two armies, one under Lysander and the other under Pausanias of Sparta, to rendezvous at and attack the city of Haliartus in Boeotia.
 Lysander arrived before Pausanias and persuaded the city of Orchomenus to revolt from the Boeotian League.
 He then advanced to Haliartus with his troops.
 In the Battle of Haliartus, Lysander was killed after bringing his forces too near to the walls of the city.

-Following his death, an abortive scheme by Lysander to increase his power by making the Spartan kingships collective and that the Spartan king should not automatically be given the leadership of the army, was "discovered" by Agesilaus II.
+Following Lysander's death, Agesilaus II "discovered" an abortive scheme by Lysander to increase his power by making the Spartan kingships collective and that the Spartan king should not automatically be given the leadership of the army.
 There is argument amongst historians as to whether this was an invention to discredit Lysander after his death.
 However, in the view of Nigel Kennell, the plot fits with what we know of Lysander.

 Legacy

 Lysander is one of the main protagonists of the history of Greece by Xenophon, a contemporary.
 For other (later) sources he remains an ambiguous figure.
-For instance, while the Roman biographer Cornelius Nepos charges him with "cruelty and perfidy", Lysander – according to Xenophon – nonetheless spared the population of captured Greek poleis such as Lampsacus,.
+For instance, while the Roman biographer Cornelius Nepos charges him with "cruelty and perfidy", Lysander – according to Xenophon – nonetheless spared the population of captured Greek poleis such as Lampsacus.

-The Westland Lysander aircraft has been named after him.
+The Westland Lysander aircraft was named after him.